 Some say that Sænautasel looks like a hobbit house - I only see a turf house

-The original Sænautasel dates back to 1843, but it had to be evacuated along with many other turf houses in 1875.
-Five years later it was again inhabited and the last people moved out of it in 1943.
+The original Sænautasel dates back to 1843, but it was evacuated along with many other turf houses in 1875.
+Five years later, it was inhabited again, and the last people moved out in 1943.

-After Sænautasel was deserted it was not maintained, so it collapsed again until it was totally rebuilt back in 1992 (ref.
+After Sænautasel was abandoned, it was not maintained, so it collapsed again and was completely rebuilt in 1992 (ref.
 Af jörðu, Íslensk torfhús, Hjörleifur Stefánsson).

-Bear in mind that this is a heath in Iceland approx. 500 meters above sea level and it must have been very cold here in the wintertime.
+Bear in mind that this is a heath in Iceland approx. Five hundred meters above sea level, and it must have been very cold here in the wintertime.

 Inside Sænautasel turf house - the hearth kitchen